WE MET BEFORE?

 for fear of the annihilating pain that could follow if they do!

-You will never change this.
+You will never change this for them.

 Borderline will punish/deride you for failing to love her well